shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-auction-bidding-on-avalanche-using-reactjs.md

 Now go to the project root directory, i.e. `avalanche-voting`, and run the command `npm start`.
 The React development server will start automatically.
 Visit http://localhost:3000 in a web browser to interact with the dApp frontend.

 Don't forget to set up Metamask with the Fuji testnet and also fund the account with Fuji C-Chain test tokens to be able to vote.
 In the Metamask extension, add a custom RPC endpoint by clicking the network dropdown in the centre of the extension.
-Fill in the details as shown in the image below.
+Fill in the details as shown in the table below.

 | Info               | Value          |
 | :----------------- | :------------- |